dasmatus/pm/SECURITY.md

-# See the Security tab at the top on how to report vulnerabilities.
+# Please contact dasmatus at ich@dasmat.us if you find something real bad.